-Back in 2011 when I started collecting whisky, l managed to find whiskies from the more traditional whisky making countries like Ireland, USA and Canada.
-But on one of John’s trips he stumbled across a bottle of Finnish whisky and a bottle of Taiwanese whiskies.
+Back in 2009 when I started collecting whisky, it was only possible to find whiskies from the more traditional whisky making countries like Ireland, USA and Canada.
+But in 2011, on one of John’s numerous international trips he suddenly stumbled across a bottle of Finnish whisky and then a bottle of Taiwanese whisky.
 Suddenly the flood gates opened.
 There was an explosion of world whisky.

 It might have been that the trip opened our eyes to something that has been there all along.
-Regardless of the reason, we started noticing world whiskies everywhere and our collection changed to incorporate more world whisky.
+Regardless of the reason, we started noticing world whiskies more frequently and our collection changed to incorporate more world whisky.
 To date, I have tasted whiskies from 23 different countries.
-But one of the first non traditional counties was Kavalan from Taiwan.
+But one of the first non traditional countries I managed to get a bottle from, was Kavalan from Taiwan.

 We got our hands on a Kavalan Solist Ex-Bourbon Cask Strength whisky and it blew our minds.
 It is probably one our my and John’s favorite whiskies of all times.

 Since then, I have tasted quite a few more Kavalans.
 It is always one of the first stands we visit at the Whisky Show.
 This week I am tasting the King Car Conductor.
 The whisky names from the King Car Distillery are all inspired by the orchestra.
 There is the Kavalan Solist Range of different cask finishes, the Kavalan Podium, Kavalan Concertmaster and this King Car Conductor.

 Situated in Yuanshan, at the cross boundary of the Yi-Lan mountains, the King Car distillery has been creating Taiwanese whisky since 2008.
 King Car is not new to beverages.
 They have been producing food and beverage since 1979.
 The Distillery was only started in 2005.